GuilhermeDoell/telegram_bankbot_deepseek/README.md

 - Shows current account balance
 - Displays last transaction details (type, amount, and timestamp)
 - Accessible via inline button in the main menu
+- After showing the balance, presents inline options for “Deposit” and “Withdraw”, allowing you to quickly proceed with your desired action

 ### Deposit
-- Multi-step process to add funds
+- Implements a multi-step deposit process.
-- Validates positive integer amounts
+- Validates that the deposit amount is a positive integer.
+- Guides you to select an existing payment method or add a new one using an inline keyboard.
-- Confirmation step before processing
+- Includes a final confirmation step before processing the deposit.
-- Updates balance and transaction history
+- Updates your account balance and transaction history upon completion.
-- Accessible via inline button in the main menu

 ### Withdraw
-- Multi-step process to withdraw funds
+- Implements a multi-step withdrawal process.
-- Validates amount against current balance
+- Validates that the withdrawal amount is positive and does not exceed your current balance.
-- Prevents withdrawals exceeding available funds
+- Allows you to select or add a new payment method via an inline keyboard.
-- Confirmation step before processing
+- Provides a final confirmation step before processing the withdrawal.
-- Updates balance and transaction history
+- Updates your account balance and transaction history upon successful withdrawal.
-- Accessible via inline button in the main menu

 ## Requirements